stacklet/stacklet-admin/README.md

 $ just compile
 ```

-This will create a `cli.bin` and `stacklet-admin` files which can be distributed.
+This will create a `stacklet-admin` file which can be distributed.
 Compiling takes a long time (over 8 minutes).
-These files are git ignored.
+This file is git ignored.

 ## User Creation and Login